nagasudhirpulla/taming_python/blog/skills/flask_api_endpoints.md

 * In this post we will learn how to create simple API endpoints in flask

 ## What is an API endpoint
-* An api endpoint is just a URL at which the server listens for HTTP requests and send JSON or CSV or text as a response
+* An api endpoint is just a route at which the server listens for HTTP requests and send JSON or CSV or text as a response

 ### GET requests
 ```py